Sveske-Juice/illuma-learning-app/README.md

 <br>

 # License
-All code in this repository is licensed with the MIT License.
-Some assets as fonts and icons do not.
+All code in this repository is licensed under the MIT License.
+Images, fonts and other assets are not licensed under MIT.

 <br>

 ## Disclaimer
 This is a school project and won't be maintained nor updated.
-This app is a prototype for a game which was designed to help increase the youths academic skills, so it might not work as expected.Also be aware that the code is a bit messy if you dare to look at it (:
+This app is a prototype for a game which was designed to help increase the youths academic skills, so it might not work as expected.
+Also be aware that the code is a bit messy if you dare to look at it (: